DoNewsCode/core/doc/tutorial.md

 Every member in the `core.C` is an interface.
 The default implementation can be found in their respective packages.
 When `core.New()` is called, a newly created C instance will be filled with the default values.
-We can replace the default implementation with the custom ones by provide the following args to the `New` method.
+We can replace the default implementation with the custom ones by providing the following args to the `New` method.

-Here is an example swapping every implementation.
+Here is an example of swapping every implementation.
 Normally this is not necessary.

 ```go
 core.New(